awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 ## Using Amazon Aurora for Disaster Recovery with Your MySQL Databases<a name="AuroraMySQL.BestPractices.DisasterRecovery"></a>

 You can use Amazon Aurora with your MySQL DB instance to create an offsite backup for disaster recovery\.
-To use Aurora for disaster recovery of your MySQL DB instance, create an Amazon Aurora DB cluster and make it a replication slave of your MySQL DB instance\.
+To use Aurora for disaster recovery of your MySQL DB instance, create an Amazon Aurora DB cluster and make it a read replica of your MySQL DB instance\.
 This applies to an Amazon RDS MySQL DB instance, or a MySQL database running external to Amazon RDS\.

 **Important**
 When you set up replication between a MySQL DB instance and an Amazon Aurora MySQL DB cluster, you should monitor the replication to ensure that it remains healthy and repair it if necessary\.

-For instructions on how to create an Amazon Aurora MySQL DB cluster and make it a replication slave of your MySQL DB instance, follow the procedure in [Using Amazon Aurora to Scale Reads for Your MySQL Database](#AuroraMySQL.BestPractices.ReadScaling)\.
+For instructions on how to create an Amazon Aurora MySQL DB cluster and make it a read replica of your MySQL DB instance, follow the procedure in [Using Amazon Aurora to Scale Reads for Your MySQL Database](#AuroraMySQL.BestPractices.ReadScaling)\.

 ## Migrating from MySQL to Amazon Aurora MySQL with Reduced Downtime<a name="AuroraMySQL.BestPractices.Migrating"></a>